thelabnyc/django-oscar-bluelight/server/README.md

 ## Changelog

+### 5.5.0

+- Add conjunction type to CompoundBenefits
+- Add support for django-oscar 3.2.2
+- Add support for django 4.2

 ### 5.4.0

 - Add rules framework to allow library consumers to change how vouchers are determined to be available or not.